-HP has developed MFD cybersecurity to a new level, unmatched by their competitors, not only with encryption and Follow-Me Solutions but they have also addressed the inherent vulnerabilities within MFD and SFD device components with integrated (not bolted on) anti-malware that is always guarding your network.
+HP Secure Business Solutions bring MFD cybersecurity to a new level, unmatched by competitors.
+With encryption and follow-me solutions as standard, HP have also addressed the inherent vulnerabilities within MFD and SFD device components with integrated (not bolted on) anti-malware that is always guarding your network.

 There are various types of cyber attacks that exist within a printing context, here we explain how HP in-built technology addresses these threats.

 In today’s high-risk security climate, every organization must continually refine its security strategy to address evolving threats.
 Your print environment should be part of your organization’s security strategy and a standard part of your processes and procedures.

 Such an event could include an attempt to intercept data in transmission, denial of service, or the attempted altering or disabling of established security measures such as logins or encrypted communication.
 HP JetAdvantage Secure Print encrypts all external connections using TLS at the highest level supported by the connecting browser or service.
 All application components are isolated by function; only necessary traffic can pass between components.

 MALICIOUS ATTACK OF PRINT DATA

 Such an event could include an attempt by a third party to intercept company print data.
 To prevent this, HP JetAdvantage Secure Print employs one of two kinds of encryption, based on where the document is stored at rest.
 Configurations in which the document is held at rest on the client side will use a Zero Knowledge Encryption scheme.
 Documents stored in the cloud are protected by Amazon S3 KMS encryption.

 Such an event could include power loss, network connectivity loss, or data storage failure.
 HP JetAdvantage Secure Print uses a cloud infrastructure with a minimum of three geographic zones.
 This cloud infrastructure can detect a variety of fault conditions and remove or fix defective components with no interruption of service.

 PASSIVE DATA LOSS